mwilborne/nudgepad/readme.md

 Each NudgePad project contains a Home Tool which shows you the various Community Tools you can use to build your project.

-For example, you might use the Templates Tool to import a design for your site, and the Content Tool to edit content of the pages.
+For example, you might use the Templates Tool to import a design for your site, and the Pages Tool to edit content of the pages.

 #### Method 2 - Using NudgePad as a simple web server